ArthurProjectCorrea/monorepo-starter/.github/instructions/commit.instructions.md

 # Conventional Commits Guide for monorepo-starter

-## Nova Regra: Commits automatizados devem usar commit-by-scope.js e scopes.json
+## Automated Commits: Mandatory commit-by-scope.js and scopes.json Workflow

-Sempre que for solicitado a fazer commits em lote ou automatizados (ex: atualização de dependências, refatorações em múltiplos pacotes, etc), siga este fluxo:
+Whenever you are required to perform batch or automated commits (e.g., dependency updates, refactoring across multiple packages, etc.), you must follow this workflow:

-1. Execute o script `scripts/commit-by-scope.js` na raiz do projeto.
-Ele irá gerar o arquivo `scripts/temp/scopes.json` agrupando os arquivos alterados por escopo (nome do package).
+1. Run the script `scripts/commit-by-scope.js` from the project root.
+This will generate the file `scripts/temp/scopes.json`, grouping changed files by scope (package name).
-2. Leia o arquivo `scripts/temp/scopes.json` para identificar os grupos de arquivos por escopo.
+2. Read the file `scripts/temp/scopes.json` to identify file groups by scope.
-3. Para cada escopo listado no arquivo, faça um commit separado, seguindo a estrutura convencional de commit deste guia, agrupando os arquivos daquele escopo.
+3. For each scope listed in the file, create a separate commit, following the conventional commit structure described in this guide, grouping only files from that scope.
-4. Nunca misture arquivos de escopos diferentes no mesmo commit.
+4. Never mix files from different scopes in the same commit.

-> Exemplo de fluxo:
+> Example workflow:
 >
 > 1. `node scripts/commit-by-scope.js`
-> 2. Ler o resultado em `scripts/temp/scopes.json`
+> 2. Read the result in `scripts/temp/scopes.json`
-> 3. Para cada chave (escopo) no JSON, faça um commit com os arquivos daquele grupo, usando o tipo e mensagem apropriados.
+> 3. For each key (scope) in the JSON, create a commit with the files in that group, using the appropriate type and message.

-Este procedimento garante que os commits estejam sempre corretos e agrupados conforme as regras do monorepo, mesmo em automações.
+This procedure ensures that all commits are always correct and grouped according to monorepo rules, even in automated scenarios.

-## Scopes: How to determine the correct scope for each file
+## Scopes: How to Determine the Correct Scope for Each File

-Scopes are now strictly defined as the `name` field of the nearest `package.json` found when traversing up from the file being committed.
+Scopes are strictly defined as the `name` field of the nearest `package.json` found when traversing up from the file being committed.
 This ensures that every file in the monorepo is associated with the correct package for commit and versioning purposes.

 **How to determine the scope for a file:**